 Post: What Is the EU AI Act?
 A Compliance Reference for HR and Recruiting Teams

-This reference covers the Act’s definition, its risk classification structure, what “high-risk” means for HR and talent acquisition specifically, key compliance requirements, and how your automation infrastructure intersects with your regulatory exposure.
+This reference covers the Act’s risk classification structure, what “high-risk” means for HR and talent acquisition specifically, key compliance requirements, and how your automation infrastructure intersects with your regulatory exposure.

 Definition: What the EU AI Act Is

-The EU AI Act is a regulation passed by the European Parliament and entered into force in August 2024 that establishes binding rules for the development, placement on the market, and use of artificial intelligence systems within the European Union — and for any AI system whose outputs affect EU residents, regardless of where the deploying organization is headquartered.
+The EU AI Act is a regulation passed by the European Parliament and entered into force in August 2024, establishing binding rules for the development, placement on the market, and use of artificial intelligence systems within the European Union — and for any AI system whose outputs affect EU residents, regardless of where the deploying organization is headquartered.

 The Act is built on a risk-based architecture.
 It does not ban AI broadly; it calibrates obligations to the potential harm an AI system poses to individuals’ fundamental rights, safety, and livelihoods.
 The higher the potential harm, the more stringent the legal requirements.
 Systems posing unacceptable risk are prohibited outright.
 Systems posing high risk face the most demanding compliance framework.
-Lower-risk systems face lighter transparency obligations or, in some cases, no specific obligations at all.
+Lower-risk systems face lighter transparency obligations or no specific obligations at all.

 For the HR technology sector, the regulation represents a structural shift: AI-assisted recruiting tools are no longer software features subject only to vendor discretion — they are regulated systems subject to mandatory documentation, auditing, human oversight, and registration before deployment.